Hundreds of thousands march to Sudan presidential palace in protest against coup | Law-Order

 Hundreds of thousands of people marched to the presidential palace in Sudan's capital Khartoum on Sunday in protest at the Oct.
 25 military coup, drawing volleys of tear gas and stun grenades from security forces, Reuters witnesses said.

 Hundreds of thousands of people marched to the presidential palace in Sudan's capital Khartoum on Sunday in protest at the Oct.
 25 military coup, drawing volleys of tear gas and stun grenades from security forces, Reuters witnesses said.
-Some protesters managed to reach the gates of the palace and the protest's organisers called on more to join a planned sit-in there after sundown.
-Reuters was not able to verify how many were able to reach the palace.
-Live video footage showed those who remained being tear gassed heavily.
+Some protesters managed to reach the gates of the palace and the protest's organisers called on more to join a planned sit-in there after sundown, but live video footage showed those who remained being tear gassed heavily.

 The outpouring of protest, the ninth major demonstration since the coup and one of the largest, marked the 2018 burning of a ruling party building which touched off a popular uprising that led to the overthrow of long-ruling Islamist autocrat Omar al-Bashir.
 Protests against the coup have continued even after the reinstatement of the prime minister last month, with demonstrators demanding no more military involvement at all in government in a transition towards free elections.